Perturbative solution of the Einstein Constraints with Spin and Momentum Far Away From a Binary Source in the Bowen-York formalism: Introduction

 The layout of the paper is as follows: in section II we describe the constraint equations and the initial data for two black holes by solving the momentum constraint; and find the form of the Hamiltonian constraint that defines our system.
+That section should be considered as background material and the only original expression is given as (\ref{BYkare}).
 Fig. (\ref{fig:Positions0}) summarizes our assumptions.
 We also compute the ADM momentum and spin from the extrinsic curvature.
-In section III, which is the bulk of the paper, we find the approximate solution to the Hamiltonian constraint and in Section IV we compute the shape of the apparent horizon and plot its shape at various separations of black holes.
+For these two quantities, only the asymptotic form of the conformal factor is needed, and hence the computation can be carried out before solving the Hamiltonian constraint, with the knowledge of the extrinsic curvature.
+In section III, we find the approximate solution to the Hamiltonian constraint and in Section IV we compute the shape of the apparent horizon.
 We also compute the irreducible mass, the area of the apparent horizon and the ADM mass of the system.